rune-labs/runeq-python/docs/pages/quickstart.rst

     patient_streams = get_patient_stream_metadata(patient_id)

-Once you have a :class:`~runeq.resources.stream_metadata.StreamMetadataSet`, you can use the **filter** operation to get a more specific subset:
+Once you have a :class:`~runeq.resources.stream_metadata.StreamMetadataSet`, you can use the **filter** operation to get a more specific subset of streams:

 .. code-block:: python

-    # Filter stream metadata by category
-    neural_streams = patient_streams.filter(category="neural")

-    # Or by the ID of the device that collected the data
+    # Filter for data collected from a particular device
     device_id = "eb#8c31"
     device_streams = patient_streams.filter(device_id=device_id)

+    # Filter by broad category
+    neural_streams = patient_streams.filter(category="neural")

     # Specify multiple arguments to find streams that match
     # all criteria